 That case involved a requirement for prior negotiation in the relevant compromissory clause.
 But the passage cited is also authority for the broader point that disputes can crystallize in multilateral fora involving a plurality of States.
 The Court in 1962 was sharply divided between those holding that a dispute in a multilateral framework is simply an aggregate of disputes, each to be assessed in its own right, and a broader view that some disputes can be genuinely multilateral.
-In the present Judgment, the

-Court does not deny that a dispute between two States may be demonstrated by multilateral exchanges, but it states that they must demonstrate that the claim of one party is opposed by the other (Judgment, paras.
+In the present Judgment, the Court does not deny that a dispute between two States may be demonstrated by multilateral exchanges, but it states that they must demonstrate that the claim of one party is opposed by the other (Judgment, paras.
 36, 45).
 No doubt any multilateral dispute must ultimately be fitted within the bilateral mode of dispute settlement.
 But this does not require the Court to treat the underlying relations as bilateral ab initio.

-21. It is now established - contrary to the inferences commonly drawn from the merits phase of South West Africa - that States can be parties to disputes about obligations in the performance of which they have no specific material interests.
+- 21. It is now established contrary to the inferences commonly drawn from the merits phase of South West Africa that States can be parties to disputes about obligations in the performance of which they have no specific material interests.
 This much is clear from Article 48 of the International Law Commission's Articles on the Responsibility of States for Internationally Wrongful Acts (ILC Articles).
 It is the case here, notwithstanding the Marshall Islands' historic connection as the location of nuclear weapons testing by the United States, and the resulting concerns of its Government and people about nuclear issues.
-The importance of the South West Africa cases lies in the recognition that a multilateral disagreement can crystallize for adjacent purposes as a series of individual disputes coming within the Statute.

-22. Finally, I should say a word about Article 43 of the ILC Articles, on which the Respondent relied.
-It is true, as the Court notes (Judgment, para.
-42) and as the ILC's Commentary confirms, that Article 43 does not address the jurisdiction of courts or the admissibility of disputes.
-It none-theless deals with an analogical question: notice in relation to a claim of responsibility of a State.
-But, as the Marshall Islands argued, there is nothing in the Commentary that prevents such notice being given by filing an application.
-Article 43 is not a pre-notification requirement, it is a notification requirement.

-23. The ILC Commentary relies in part on Certain Phosphate Lands to support the idea that there is flexibility in how notification may occur (Certain Phosphate Lands in Nauru (Nauru v.
-Australia), Preliminary Objections, Judgment, I.C.J.
+The importance of the South West Africa cases lies in the recognition that a multilateral disagreement can crystallize for adjacent purposes as a series of individual disputes coming within the Statute. - 22.
+Finally, I should say a word about Article 43 of the ILC Articles, on which both India and the United Kingdom relied, although it was not mentioned by Pakistan (which elected not to make oral submissions).
+The ILC's Commentary confirms that Article 43 does not address the jurisdiction of courts or the admissibility of disputes.
+It nonetheless deals with an analogical question: notice in relation to a claim of responsibility of a State.
+But there is nothing in the Commentary that prevents such notice being given by filing an application.
+Article 43 is not a pre-notification requirement, it is a notification requirement. - 23.
+The ILC Commentary relies in part on Certain Phosphate Lands to support the idea that there is flexibility in how notification may occur (Certain Phosphate Lands in Nauru, (Nauru v.
+Australia), Preliminary Objections, I.C.J.
 Reports 1992, p.
 240).
 According to paragraph (4) of the Commentary on Article 43, "it is not the function of the articles to specify in detail the form which an invocation of responsibility should take".
 Nothing in Certain Phosphate Lands supports the proposition that a dispute must be notified (or that the respondent must be objectively aware of it) before it can be said to exist.
 Australia did not contest that the dispute existed, rather it queried whether the dispute had been submitted within a reasonable time, and sought to infer that Nauru's rehabilitation claim had been waived.
-In that context, it was relevant that
+In that context, it was relevant that Nauru had taken steps (limited and informal) to bring the matter again to Australia's attention.